 She reached for his leg, tentatively at first, then wrapped her fingers around his ankle and pulled herself up to the left.

 “This doesn’t hurt does it?” she asked.
-It certainly couldn’t have been comfortable having her grip him so.
+It couldn’t have been comfortable having her grip him this way.

 “You’re fine,” Levi answered, amusement still brightening his smile.
 “Continue.”

-She was able to grab the right hand hold that was out of reach previously, but then found herself in the same predicament once again with no hand hold to the left.
-Just Levi’s body.
+She was able to grab the right hand hold that was previously out of reach, but then found herself in the same predicament once again with nothing to the left.

 “You planned this,” she stated, releasing her grip on the wall and landing in a controlled fall to the thick mat below.
 She wasn’t about to start body climbing him.